City Unscripted

 Amsterdam's free ferries are hands down one of the best ways to see the city from the water.
 The F4 ferry to NDSM takes about 14 minutes, and I've taken it hundreds of times without getting bored of the view.
 The F7 is quicker (just 7 minutes), but I prefer the longer route when I'm not in a hurry.

-These ferries run on the same public transport system as everything else, so if you've got a day pass, you're golden.
+These ferries run on the same public transport system as everything else, so if you've got a day to while away, you're golden.
+Did I mention they are free?
 I use them as a moving meditation when the city stress gets to me.

 Neighborhood Guide: Where to Wander